Anna Avidan: Fighting for the Great Synagogue in the ‘Jerusalem of the North’

 Magazine79: What exactly is your goal?
-Do you want to get rid of that Soviet building and have more exacavations done?
+Do you want to have more exacavations done?
 Do you want a reconstruction?

 Anna Avidan: I would say the goal is more philosophical.
-We want to reveal, to bring back the dignity to that place, and to the memory of the former Jewish community.
+We want to reveal, to bring back the dignity to that place, in memory of the former Jewish community.
 The question what exactly can be done is to be decided by people with that kind of expertise.

 Magazine79: What do you think is there, under the ground?
 If people started digging deep, what do you think they would find?

 Anna Avidan: There are discoveries already.
-Not everything is under that Soviet building.
+Not everything is under that building the Soviets erected on top of the synagogue.
 There was a huge complex of synagogues and schools, a spiritual center.
 For the fifth season, excavations are being done.
 Last summer, a Mikvah, meaning a ritual bath, was discovered.
 But the archaeologists had to close everything again, for safety reasons.
-But it was pictured, measured and documented.
-Regarding the part which is under the building, the expert use radar and modern technology of different kinds.
+The finds were pictured, measured and documented.
+Regarding the part which is under the building, the experts used radar and modern technology of different kinds.
 They reported that they saw pillars and floors.

 Magazine79: All in all, what is the significance of the Great Synagogue and of what you are doing, for Lithuania, for Europe and the world?